backyardwp/documentation/source/docs/request-factory.md

 section: content
 ---

-## HTTP Foundation
+## Laminas Diactoros

-Backyard uses the [Symfony HTTP Foundation](https://symfony.com/doc/current/components/http_foundation.html) package when working with HTTP requests.
-The package, defines an object-oriented layer for the HTTP specification.
+Backyard uses the [laminas-diactoros](https://docs.laminas.dev/laminas-diactoros/) package when working with HTTP requests.

-For more information about the package, please refer to the [official documentation](https://symfony.com/doc/current/components/http_foundation.html).
+For more information about the package, please refer to the [official documentation](https://docs.laminas.dev/laminas-diactoros/).

 <hr>